Hebrews 11 – Examples of Faith to Help the Discouraged

 By faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible.

 a.
-By faith he forsook Egypt, not fearing the wrath of the king: Moses’ natural eyes could see the danger from Pharaoh, and understood the danger in remaining anywhere near Egypt.
+By faith he forsook Egypt, not fearing the wrath of the king: Moses’ natural eyes could see the danger from Pharaoh, and he understood the danger in remaining anywhere near Egypt.
 Yet his eye of faith could see Him who is invisible, and he understood that God was a greater fact in his situation than an angry Pharaoh was.

 4. (28) Moses showed faith when he led Israel in the Passover, in obedience to God’s command.